Westland Lysander: Design and development

 In 1934 the Air Ministry issued Specification A.39/34 for an army co-operation aircraft to replace the Hawker Hector.
-Initially Hawker Aircraft, Avro and Bristol were invited to submit designs, but after some debate within the Ministry, a submission from Westland was invited as well.
+Initially Hawker Aircraft, Avro and Bristol were invited to submit designs, but after some debate within the ministry, a submission from Westland was invited as well.
 The Westland design, internally designated P. 8, was the work of Arthur Davenport under the direction of "Teddy" Petter.
 It was Petter's second aircraft design and he spent considerable time interviewing Royal Air Force pilots to find out what they wanted from such an aircraft.
 The army wanted a tactical and artillery reconnaissance aircraft to provide photographic reconnaissance and observation of artillery fire in daylight – up to about 15000 yd behind the enemy front.
 The result of Petter's pilot enquiries suggested that field of view, low-speed handling characteristics and STOL performance were the important requirements.

 Davenport and Petter designed an aircraft to incorporate these features.
 The Lysander was to be powered by a Bristol Mercury air-cooled radial engine and had high wings and a fixed conventional landing gear mounted on an innovative inverted U square-section tube that supported wing struts at the apex, and contained internal springs for the faired wheels.
 The large streamlined spats also contained a mounting for a Browning machine gun and fittings for removable stub wings that could carry light bombs or supply canisters.
 The wings had a reverse taper towards the root, which gave the impression of a bent gull wing from some angles, although the spars were straight.
 It had a girder type construction faired with a light wood stringers to give the aerodynamic shape.
 The forward fuselage was duralumin tube joined with brackets and plates, and the after part was welded stainless steel tubes.
 Plates and brackets were cut from channel extrusions rather than being formed from sheet steel.
 The front spar and lift struts were extrusions.
-The wing itself was fabric covered and its thickness was greatest at the strut anchorage, similar to that of later marks of the Stinson Reliant high-winged transport monoplane.
+The wing was fabric-covered and its thickness was greatest at the strut anchorage, similar to that of later marks of the Stinson Reliant high-winged transport monoplane.